jkulbe-msft/CoHack-DefenderForCloud/README.md

 ## Provided Setup

 Attendees will get access to an Azure Subscription where a prebuilt deployment is ready.
-This includes some a VM, a Log Analytics Workspace, some networking resources and a preconfigured Defender for Cloud setup.
+This includes a VM, a Log Analytics Workspace, some networking resources and a preconfigured Defender for Cloud setup.

 ## Useful References